19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Mithrinian Pantheons/Pantheons.md

 ### Orcish Pantheon

-The Orcish Pantheon has largely fallen out of popularity.
-Most Orcs have started adhering to the Imperial Pantheon after their strong military and crafting civilizational knowledge facilitated them becoming a political powerful ally to the Imperial.
+The [Orcish Pantheon](Orcish%20Pantheon.md) has largely fallen out of popularity.
+Most [Orcs](../../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Elves.md#Deep%20Elf%20(Orc)) have started adhering to the Imperial Pantheon after their strong military and crafting civilizational knowledge facilitated them becoming a political powerful ally to the Imperial.
 Orcish society now sits as a strong coalition within the Empire, and the most prominent Orcs follow the Imperial Pantheon.
 There are still, however, pockets of Orcs that worship their traditional Pantheon.

+### Dwarvish Pantheon

+The [Dwarvish Pantheon](Dwarvish%20Pantheon) worships an ancient familial line of giant humanoids whom they call The Titans.
+Dwarvish religious scholars believe that their name originally came from their comparison to these mighty beings.
+[Dwarves](../../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Dwarves.md) do not see themselves as smaller than the other modern ancestries.
+They may be a bit shorter, sure, but their muscles tend to be much larger!
+The pantheon of Dwarves values bravery and battle above all else.

 ### Tox'rani Pantheon

 The Tox'rani Pantheon is unique as far as Pantheons go.
-They acknowledge the existence of many deities and spirits, but they only worship the great life tree Tox'lith, a towering Jungle Tree of epic proportion in the heart of their ancestral home.
+The [Lizardfolk](../../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Lizardfolk.md) worship the great life tree, Tox'lith.
+Tox'lith is a city sized Banyan Tree in the heart of their ancestral home.

 ## Lore